Choosing a Birding Tour

 Buying a tour is like buying most other things.
 Most purchases stem from the recommendation of a friend whose opinions you respect.
 Most people who sign up with a bird tour company for the first time are doing so in part because one or more of their friends have recommended the company.
 It’s a time-tested and largely satisfactory approach.

 If you can’t find anyone who has traveled with the bird tour company you’re considering, there are still a number of things you can look for to judge its worth.
-Do they have a reasonable advertising presence?
-Do they respond promptly to your request for literature?
-Is their literature or website clear and well prepared?
+Do they respond promptly to your questions?
+Is their website clear and well-prepared?
 Do they answer followup questions, if any, with candor and thoroughness?
 Companies that do well in these matters are likely to run their tours well, too.

 Tour Price

 From a strictly ornithological perspective, small groups are almost always better than large groups.
 Small groups take less time to complete every activity, they make less noise on the trail and have an easier time finding and seeing birds, and they give each participant more access to the leader.
-The ideal size for a tour is probably four participants or fewer—but of course tours that limit groups to those tiny numbers are likely to be terrifically expensive.
-Most tour companies have compromised to the point that group sizes are normally six to 16 participants, accompanied by one leader (six to 10 participants) or two (eight to 16 participants).
+Most tour companies propose group sizes of normally six to 16 participants, accompanied by one leader (six to 10 participants) or two (eight to 16 participants).
 Every so often, a tour will have much larger numbers, as in the case of chartered ships, but with the exception of cruises and a few land-based tours where large numbers of eyes are an advantage, the more people on a tour, the less efficient the birding.
 Serious birders should avoid groups of 20 or more unless the organizers intend to divide into much smaller sub-groups, each with its own competent leader.
-Having said that, a tour with 20 participants and one leader might be comparatively inexpensive.

 Tour prices can vary considerably depending on what’s included.
 Some of the most important elements to bear in mind when comparing tour prices are the inclusion or non-inclusion of the following items: internal airfares, food and drink, professional or volunteer leadership, professional or volunteer office assistance, and first and last day transfers and other services for joining and leaving the tour.
 Remember, too, that there may be differences in the quality of included items.
 A non-stop flight, for example, may be vastly preferable but considerably more expensive than a multi-stop flight with off-peak timing.
 Hotels and meals can vary dramatically, too.
 It’s not always easy to determine whether the included service is of the required quality.
 It’s always worth looking closely at the “fine print” on the company’s website.
 And when in doubt, don’t hesitate to ask.